kanchan2803/testing/README.md

 - The extracted text will be shown below the processed image.

 ### File Input
-- Click on the "File Input" section to upload an image from your local machine.
+- Go to the "File Input" section to upload an image from your local machine.
-- Supported formats include: .jpg,.jpeg & .png
+- Supported formats include: .jpg ,.jpeg & .png
 - CLick on `Browse Files` to upload an image from local storage.
 - Once uploaded, the image will be displayed, and text will be extracted from it.
 - The extracted text will be shown below the processed image.